TReB: A Comprehensive Benchmark for Evaluating Table Reasoning Capabilities of Large Language Models: Experiments

-\textbf{Inference Mode}: Inference modes are configured based on task requirements, as not all tasks are suitable for PoT or ICoT reasoning.
-Specifically, certain tasks exclusively use the TCoT mode, including all tasks under Natural Language Understanding proficiency, as well as Table Summary, Table Column Naming, Table Title Naming, and Table Plausibility Verification.
-These tasks focus on text generation and table content understanding, making code-based reasoning unnecessary and less suitable.
-For all other tasks, we evaluate models using three inference modes: TCoT, PoT, and ICoT.
+We evaluate models using three inference modes: TCoT, PoT, and ICoT.
+For NLU core skills (non-tabular structural tasks), only TCoT is used as these tasks focus on language understanding rather than code-based table manipulation.
 In TCoT, models receive table content in Markdown/HTML formats and directly generate answers.
-In contrast, the PoT and ICoT do not provide the model with plaintext table content.
-Instead, the model writes codes to read the table, extracts the required information, and finally answers the questions.
-Clearly, PoT and ICoT place greater demands on the model's foundational coding abilities, as the model must write code to extract and process information from the table.
-However, these capabilities are essential for handling larger tables and tackling more complex tasks.
+PoT and ICoT modes do not provide the model with plaintext table content.
+Instead, the models have to write codes to read the table, extract the required information, and finally answer the questions.